-- Materials for a class project that the student will keep. - Membership dues in voluntary clubs or student organizations. - Admission fees to extracurricular activities. - Security deposits. - Personal physical education and athletic equipment and apparel. - Voluntarily purchased pictures, publications, class rings, yearbooks, graduation announcements, and the like. - Voluntarily purchased student health and accident insurance. - Musical instrument rental and uniform maintenance when uniforms are provided by the district. - Personal apparel used in extracurricular activities that becomes the property of the student. - Parking fees and student identification cards. - Fees for lost, damaged, or overdue library books.

-- Fees for driver training courses. - Fees for optional courses offered for credit that require use of facilities not available on district premises. - Summer school for courses that are offered tuition-free during the regular school year. - A reasonable fee for providing transportation to a student who lives within two miles of the school.
+- Materials for a class project that the student will keep. - Membership dues in voluntary clubs or student organizations. - Admission fees to extracurricular activities. - Security deposits. - Personal physical education and athletic equipment and apparel. - Voluntarily purchased pictures, publications, class rings, yearbooks, graduation announcements, and the like. - Voluntarily purchased student health and accident insurance. - Musical instrument rental and uniform maintenance when uniforms are provided by the district. - Personal apparel used in extracurricular activities that becomes the property of the student. - Parking fees and student identification cards. - Fees for lost, damaged, or overdue library books. - Fees for driver training courses. - Fees for optional courses offered for credit that require use of facilities not available on district premises. - Summer school for courses that are offered tuition-free during the regular school year. - A reasonable fee for providing transportation to a student who lives within two miles of the school.
 [See Buses and Other School Vehicles.] - A maximum fee of \$50 for an educational program outside of regular school hours for a student who has lost credit or has not been awarded a final grade because of absences and whose parent chooses the program for the student to meet the 90 percent attendance requirements.
-The fee will be charged only if the parent or guardian signs a district-provided request form. - In some cases, a fee for a course taken through the Texas Virtual School Network (TXVSN). - Fees for devices in the district's 1:X or other electronic device program
+The fee will be charged only if the parent or guardian signs a district-provided request form. - In some cases, a fee for a course taken through the Texas Virtual School Network (TXVSN). - Fees for device insurance in the district's 1:X or other electronic device program or fees for loss or damage of 1:X devices when not covered by the 1:X insurance program